Printpack: 2000–Current day

 Printpack has continued expanding both internally and via acquisitions.
-Since 2002, the company divested its European operations and now operates only in the United States, China, and Mexico.
+Since 2002, the company divested its European operations and now operates only in the United States and Mexico.
 In 2007, Printpack moved to a new corporate headquarters in Atlanta, Georgia.
 Printpack opened its first plant in Asia in 2009 when they opened a facility in Suzhou, China.
 In 2010, Printpack entered a new market when it acquired a medical packaging facility in Marshall, North Carolina.